frobino/EclipseTrainingSlides/tracecompass/slides.md

 subtitle: ITmfStateSystem

 - Main interface for accessing state system `ITmfStateSystem`
-- Use after state system is build
+- Use after state system is built
 - Throws an exception if attribute doesn't exist
 - Getting a quark of an attribute from absolute path